sourabhbhavsar007/recipe-management-system/README.md

 Security is not implemented, we can implement Security using Spring Security, etc.

 Code coverage is not considered for model classes.

+Can be containerised, deployed on cloud and leverage cloud capabilities like auto-scaling, resiliency, monitoring, etc.